MirDevTR/Project-MirOS/ReadMe.md

 To preserve the identity and integrity of MirOS:

-- ❌ Do **not** redistribute modified versions under the name "MirOS"
+- ❌ Do **not** redistribute modified versions under the name "NeoLixOS"
 - ❌ Do **not** use the name or logo in unrelated projects
 - ✅ You **may** fork, remix, or study the code for educational or personal use
-- ✅ Derivative works must clearly mention they are *based on MirOS*
+- ✅ Derivative works must clearly mention they are *based on NeoLixOS*
-- ❌ Do **not** sell or bundle MirOS into paid products without written permission
+- ❌ Do **not** sell or bundle NeoLixOS into paid products without written permission

 ---